thospfuller/awesome-search-engine-optimization/README.md

 - Present your content via [EventBright](https://www.eventbrite.com/) (TBC if this idea has merit)
 - [AWS IQ](https://iq.aws.amazon.com/) members can add links to other sites in their biography -- you can see an example [in my AWS IQ profile](https://iq.aws.amazon.com/e/thospfuller).
 - In the "About" section of a project on GitHub you can add a link to your website or to the project website if it's hosted elsewhere.
+- [BuiltIn](https://builtin.com/) -- "Built In is a national community united around a shared passion for tech, offering content and career opportunities, whether you want to work at home or in office." -- see, for example, [companies built in Washington, DC](https://builtin.com/washington-dc).

 # Guest Posting, Writing, Blogging Ideas
 - [The Ultimate Guide to Guest Posting in 2021](https://www.quicksprout.com/guest-posting-guide/)